pantheon-systems/documentation/source/content/opensolr.md

 ---
 title: Using OpenSolr With Pantheon Sites
-description: Learn how to create and configure IndexDepot with Solr for advanced indexing features for your Drupal or WordPress sites.
+description: Learn how to create and configure OpenSolr with Solr for advanced search indexing features for your Drupal or WordPress sites.
-tags: [siteintegrations]
+tags: [solr,opensolr,search,Drupal,WordPress]
-categories: []
+categories: [integration]
 ---
 ## Overview